gotdairyya/gotdairyya.github.io/index.md

 ## thinking about...

-- ethical visualizations
-- communicating science research
-- understanding how data became important
+- missing data
-- learning Swedish
+- participatory methods
+- the invisible infrastructure of language
 - hanging out with my cat Fig

 </section>